 Flavorful and easy Vegetarian Enchiladas with black beans, corn, peppers, fresh lime, and cheese.
 The enchiladas are topped with sauce, cheese, fresh avocado, and cilantro.

-Enchiladas are one of my go-tos for an easy weeknight dinner and vegetarian enchiladas make for an even quicker meal.
+Enchiladas are one of my go to meals for an easy weeknight dinner and vegetarian enchiladas make for an even quicker meal.
 Without taking time to cook and chop meat, this meal comes together very quickly.
 There isn’t a whole lot of veggie chopping either because, again, we’re looking for QUICK prep time!
 Mission accomplished with this dynamite recipe.

 But while this dinner is quick, we’re not sacrificing flavor.
 There’s a great balance of textures, spices, and a hit of acidity from the fresh lime.

 Today I’m sharing our favorite vegetarian enchiladas recipe along with some quick tips, answering some enchilada questions, and giving plenty of variation ideas Let’s get started!

 Vegetarian Enchiladas quick tips

 - Use frozen corn or corn cut right off the cob for the best flavor and texture.

 - Freshly grate the cheese: store bought cheese has a waxy coating to keep the cheese shreds from sticking together.
 This coating gives the cheese an “off” flavor and prohibits it from melting as well

 - Toast the spices: allow the spices to sufficiently “toast” in the skillet before adding the enchilada sauce.
 This is going to give the enchiladas a more robust flavor.

 - Don’t forget the toppings.
 Some fresh avocado, fresh lime, and fresh cilantro liven up these enchiladas so much.
 We also love sour cream on the side!